Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Myocytes can be incredibly large, with diameters of up to

-100 µm and lengths of up to 30 cm.
-The sarcoplasm is rich with glycogen and myoglobin
+100 micrometers and lengths of up to 30 centimeters.
+The sarcoplasm is rich with glycogen and myoglobin, which store the glucose and oxygen required for energy generation, and is

 almost completely filled with myofibrils, the long fibers composed of